General Operating Support I

 Previous Grants Awarded

-FY23 General Operating Support I Grants (GOS I)
+FY24 General Operating Support I Grants (GOS I)

-$1,034,753 awarded for July 1, 2022 – June 30, 2023
+$1,181,254 awarded for July 1, 2023 – June 30, 2024

 GOS I Grants provide general operating support to nonprofit arts and/or humanities organizations located in Montgomery County, MD that have had both annual cash operating revenue and expenses of at least $50,000 for the past three completed fiscal years and at least one parttime paid staff member.
-Thirty-five organizations received FY23 awards in this category.
+Thirty-five organizations received FY24 awards in this category.

-After School Dance Fund, Inc.
+After School Dance Fund

-Silver Spring, Maryland ($16,264)
+Silver Spring, Maryland ($23,000)

 After School Dance Fund (ASDF) provides artistic, technical, and financial support for the establishment and maintenance of after-school Latin dance clubs to strengthen the social-emotional development of youth by promoting health, exercise, heritage, and unity through Latin dance education.